 Guest post by Carrie Witkop

-In my urban neighborhood (which is also Aviva’s neighborhood), just outside of Washington, DC, and just inside the large freeway known as the Beltway, Aviva has told me that I am known as the composting queen and an environmental pioneer because of some of the ways I save resources and even use them to beautify my yard.
+In my urban neighborhood, just outside of Washington, DC, and just inside the large freeway known as the Beltway, I am known as the composting queen and an environmental pioneer because of some of the ways I save resources and even use them to beautify my yard.
 Through composting, mulching and collecting rainwater, I reduce waste and redirect it to growing beautiful fruit trees and flowers and creating an urban oasis.

-Aviva asked me to share my top tips for reducing waste and beautifying your yard at the same time:
+So the folks at The Scramble asked me to share my top tips for how to use eco-friendly gardening techniques to reducing waste and beautifying your yard at the same time:

 My kids are the ones who taught us to compost.
 When they were little, after snack at their nursery school, one child would have the task of gathering the group’s vegetable and fruit rinds, seeds and peels.
 The children would fill up an old beach pail with their vegetable and fruit scraps to be composted.
 In those days, and still today, we called it feeding the worms.